 But wait a minute.
 The dairy section is on the other side of the store.
 You’ll have to walk past all of the supermarket aisles to get to the one you actually need.
 And it doesn’t make much sense to skip all of these aisles.
 So why not weave your way through the aisles until you reach the promised land of dairy?

 That is precisely the thought process for a design that forces us to take this walk through an entire supermarket.
+There is reason why supermarkets don’t have an ‘Essentials Aisle’.
 Splitting up the essentials means that if you’ve come for some fruit, bread and milk, you’ll need to walk the full length of the supermarket to get them.
-And while you do that, you’ll likely walk down middle aisles and pick up other profitable items.
+And while you do that, you’ll likely walk down middle aisles and pick up higher margin items.